 But to look at the choices a woman makes with her body and assign a tangible value to her worth and sexuality, is as appalling as it is concerning.
 To determine a woman’s worth based on the decisions she makes with her body is to deny her basic humanity.

-Preference and worth are not the same, which is to say a woman’s worth is not dictated by someone else’s preference.
 It’s telling an entire population that they are nothing but skin and bones and veins.
 They are organs and bodily functions; a glorified flesh-robot that is empty and programmed with certain necessities that assist in her achieving mass, simplistic identification.

 It’s assigning value to a vessel, while consciously ignoring the being that steers said vessel.
 Admiring a ship as it passes while simultaneously pretending it steers itself.
 It’s both ignorant and ludicrous.